Blog

 6. Why this tells us something about full models

-Given any full model of a theory \(L\), one can interpret the fresh abstraction implies as the Gödel implication, using the existing logical order of the full model:
+For full models, adding minimal implication is model-conservative in this sense: every full model of \(L\) expands to a full model of \(L + \mathrm{Implication}\) by interpreting the fresh abstraction implies as the Gödel implication, using the existing logical order of the model:

 \[ u \Rightarrow v = \begin{cases} \mathrm{true} & \text{if } |u| \le |v|,\\ |v| & \text{otherwise.} \end{cases} \]